hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/megatron-lm.rst

 =================

-Use the following instructions to set up the environment, configure the script to train models, and reproduce the benchmark results on MI300X series GPUs with the AMD Megatron-LM Docker image.
+Use the following instructions to set up the environment, configure the script to train models, and reproduce the benchmark results on MI300X Series GPUs with the AMD Megatron-LM Docker image.

 .. _amd-megatron-lm-requirements: